Midnighter/foggy-march/README.rst

 Outline
 -------

-A package for different types of random walkers on any directed network.
+A package for different types of random walkers on any directed or undirected network.

 Requirements
 ------------

+* `numpy`
 * `networkx`